andrewmpierce/andrewmpierce.github.io/_posts/10-09-2015-HAL-9000-or-how-I-created-an-AI.md

 two weeks?) and I finished it quickly.
 The fun part was creating a computer player that 'learned' after every game.

-The setup was surprisingly simple.
+The setup was surprisingly simple, and James, our instructor, gave us the blueprint for our simple AI.
 Our AI, we'll call them HAL, starts the game session with a dictionary where every key is a possible remaining number of sticks and the corresponding value is a list of the options it will choose from randomly.

 So at the beginning our first game, HAL's playbook is filled with a bunch of [1, 2, 3]